19bufordcarl/Perlite/perlite/Demo/Myth & Shadow/Hazards/Weather.md

 # Weather

 The following tables can be used to generate the weather.
-Severe weather causes loss of [Fatigue Points](../Player%20Character%20Components/Derived%20Statistics/Fatigue%20Points.md), and extended exposure can result in damage [Health Points](../Player%20Character%20Components/Derived%20Statistics/Health%20Points.md) and death.
+Severe weather causes loss of [[../Player Character Components/Derived Statistics/Fatigue Points.md\|Fatigue Points]], and extended exposure can result in damage [[../Player Character Components/Derived Statistics/Health Points.md\|Health Points]] and death.

 ##### Winter
 |d100|Weather|